-Lastly, some quick reassurance about what you’ve put in place to make your sessions a safe space (physically and mentally).
+Lastly, some quick reassurance that they’re super welcome and that your sessions are a safe space for them.
 A picture of your other clients happily training speaks a thousand words here rather than a list of impersonal bullet points.

 Reactivation Email Template

-Follow the 3 steps above to create your own conversation with your client or use my template below.
+Follow the 3 steps above to create your own conversation with your client or use my reactivation email template below.

 You might start with my template and then customise it to your own needs as you get the hang of it.

 Before you get started sending out this email, take some time to make a list of all of your missing clients.
-Go all the way back to March 2020 through to people who disappeared earlier this year.
+Go back 6 months or so.

 Once you’ve got your list here’s the email to send them.
 [Make sure you edit or remove the sections in brackets like this.]